deeptools/deepTools/docs/content/list_of_tools.rst

 -  `samFlagExclude`

+This isn't quite what we want, although it seems to get closest:

-    If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing those reads *before* using bamCoverage or bamCompare as the filtering by deepTools is done *after* the scaling factors are calculated!
+    __If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing those reads *before* using bamCoverage or bamCompare as the filtering by deepTools is done *after* the scaling factors are calculated!__

+I thought this should do the trick:

 +------------------------------------------------------------------------+
 | If you know that your files will be strongly affected by the filtering |
 | of duplicates or reads of low quality, you should consider removing    |